Get started by calling 1-800-837-5520

-Most of the time when you think of ants you probably ants crawling around the kitchen floor or across the ground and through the grass, building their ant mounds.
+Most of the time when you think of ants, you probably envision ants crawling across the ground and through the grass, building their ant mounds.
 However, there are certain species of ants that do have wings, swarm and will fly.
 Usually this happens during key points of the year and indicates a colony is about to build a nest somewhere around your home.

 Many times people confuse flying ants and termites.
 However, there are distinctive differences between the two types of insects and they are important to know.

-For an expert inspection for flying ants around your home, be sure to contact Ehrlich Pest Control to discuss the ant problem and schedule treatment services.
+For an expert inspection for flying ants around your home, be sure to contact Ehrlich Pest Control to discuss the ant control solutions best for you and schedule treatment services.

 Flying ants are different than flying termites.
 Flying termites come out in the spring and are often the first indication that a serious, potentially damaging, termite infestation might be in the works on your property.
 Termites and ants require different treatment methods, so knowing the difference is key.